 Parent(s)/guardian(s) have the responsibility to emphasize the importance of school attendance and see that the student is in school on time and through its entirety every day.
-STRIVE FOR 95 is a collaborative endance in school is the key to learning.
-The effort and with parent/guardian support we can reach ich student to be in class every day, on time this goal.
-Parent(s)/guardian(s) shall call the school if a this goal.
+STRIVE FOR 95 is a collaborative effort and with parent/guardian support we can reach this goal.
 Parent(s)/guardian(s) shall call the school if a student is absent and shall provide appropriate written notice including doctor's notes if applicable.
 Parent(s)/ guardian(s) have the responsibility to encourage their students to make up work.
 Parent(s)/guardian(s) should attend parent-teacher conferences and contact the teacher, principal or other school official if they have questions.
 Parent(s)/guardian(s) involvement in or attendance at school events and activities supports the importance of school and also creates better understanding and communication.